Majic2000/Chat_GPT_assistant/README.md

 3. Utilize helper functions: Extract common functionalities into helper functions to improve code readability and maintainability.
 4. Remove unnecessary print statements: Clean up the code by removing debugging print statements that are no longer needed.
 5. Change style: Use JS to change the button style once user has completed a task.
+6. Split up chat.html.
+Currently holds js, html, css, distribute it appropiately to files for ease of future development
-6. Refactor the directory to fit industry standards
+7. Refactor the directory to fit industry standards